techtown-training/git-github-boot-camp/labs/2.3-working-with-teams/02-github-pages.md

 # GitHub Pages

-First, create a `docs/` folder and add a new Markdown file:
+First, create a `docs/` folder and add a new markdown file:

 ![Creating docs](../../img/github-pages-0.png)